 In the late 1960's, he worked for the Federal Reserve Board as an economist and later for the U.S. Department of Housing and Urban Development (HUD) where he became heavily involved in implementing the National Environmental Policy Act.
 Dr. Mudarri authored the HUD guidelines for assessing environmental impacts of housing developments.
 In the mid 1970s Dr. Mudarri developed and directed the Federal Urban Noise Initiative at the U.S. Environmental Protection Agency.
 In the early 1980's, he created EPA's indoor air quality program, now part of the Indoor Environments Division.

-After retiring from EPA, Dr. Mudarri served as the technical editor of ASHRAE’s new Indoor Air Quality Guide, authored IEHA’s Clean and Healthy Schools for Dummies, and produced papers on the impact of climate change on indoor air quality, building codes and indoor air quality, and the level of national expenditures and jobs in the U.S. indoor air quality market.
+After retiring from EPA, Dr. Mudarri served as the technical editor of ASHRAE’s new Indoor Air Quality Guide, authored IEHA’s Clean and Healthy Schools for Dummies, and produced papers on the impact of climate change on indoor air quality, building codes and indoor air quality, the economic cost of illnesses attributed to indoor dampness and mold, and the level of national expenditures and jobs in the U.S. indoor air quality market.
 He currently consults for public and private sector organizations on a variety of indoor air quality matters.

 David Mudarri is a native of Boston, Massachusetts and a graduate of Bowdoin College (B.A.), University of Connecticut (M.A.), and the University of Michigan (Ph.D.).